 Sometimes all you have to do is go online to find excellent market research that can be used to create a marketing strategy for funeral homes.
-Johnson Consulting Group published a research paper at the end of 2017, with statistics it gleaned from 71,950 surveys they analyzed in 2014, 2015 and 2016 regarding at need services.
+Johnson Consulting Group published a research paper at the end of 2017.
+They provide statistics it gleaned from 71,950 surveys they analyzed in 2014, 2015 and 2016 regarding at need services.

-While there are many important takeaways in the study (and I have listed the URL for the complete study below), this particular article will focus on creating a marketing strategy for funeral homes based on one set of questions from that study, having to do with the reasons why a family chose a particular funeral home.
+There are many important takeaways in the study.
+(BTW – I have listed the URL for the complete study below).
+This particular article will focus on creating a marketing strategy for funeral homes based on one set of questions from that study.
+This question having to do with the reasons why a family chose a particular funeral home.

 - Previously served family

 - Convenient location

 If these are the most important reasons why someone chose a funeral home, then the funeral home’s marketing strategy needs to address those points.

 1. Served Family

 I don’t know how you maintain your records, but nowadays there are many easy techniques to keep your database cleaned and up-to-date.
 This includes processes such as NCOA (national change of address) and data hygiene services that keep phone numbers or email addresses current.
 There are software products that help you arrange your data and make it easy to have your data cleaned and updated.
 Dataman Group in Boca Raton FL works with many companies on data hygiene.
 They also append email addresses or cell phone numbers to their file.